Skip advert

 What does AdBlue do?

-While diesels typically emit less CO2 than petrol engines, they tend to produce higher nitrogen-oxide emissions, which have been proven to negatively impact public health.
-AdBlue is used to reduce these harmful diesel emissions and allow them to comply with the latest European emission standards.
+While diesels typically emit less carbon dioxide or ‘CO2’ than petrol engines, they tend to produce higher ‘NOx’.
+This is the chemical term for oxides of nitrogen, which include Nitric Oxide and Nitrogen Dioxide, and shouldn’t be confused with Nitrous Oxide or ‘N2O’, the relatively inert gas most familiar as ‘laughing gas’ and as a way of boosting power in drag racing.
+NOx has been proven to negatively impact public health and is a primary driver behind smog and acid rain, but AdBlue is used to reduce these harmful diesel emissions in modern cars and allow them to comply with the latest European emission standards.

 Advertisement - Article continues below